rocari96/NTDS-project/README.md

 # Can we estimate the earnings of a movie ?

-We attempt to find a way to estimate the earnings of a movie, depending on the company and the people being involved in it, including actors, directors and producers.
+We attempted to find a way to estimate the earnings of a movie, depending on the company and the people being involved in it, including actors, directors and producers.

 This was done as a final project for the NTDS course during the fall semester of 2018.